VJftw/VJftw.github.io/education/bsc_computer_science/year_4/revision/computability.markdown

 ## Proofs

-When a proving a Bijection, in general, provide proof that it is a function, injective and surjective.
+In general, when a proving a Bijection, provide proof that it is a function, injective and surjective.

 ### Give a bijection between the set of Odd numbers and the set of Natural numbers and provide proof that it is a bijection